mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 nothing # hide
 ```

-Next, we define the bus parameters for AC power flow analysis This includes specifying the `type` of each bus, the connected `active` and `reactive` power loads, and shunt capacitor banks with `conductance` and `susceptance` values.
+Next, we define the bus parameters for AC power flow analysis.
+This includes specifying the `type` of each bus, the connected `active` and `reactive` power loads, and shunt capacitor banks with `conductance` and `susceptance` values.
 The bus voltage `magnitude` and `angle` serve as initial values for the iterative power flow algorithm.
 Note that for the slack bus (`type = 3`), the angle is fixed to the specified value.
 With these definitions, we can start to build the power system model:
 ```@example 4bus
 system = powerSystem()